- One Semester or equivalent

 On-campus unit delivery combines face-to-face and digital learning.

 Higher Ed.
 Semester 2

 Aims and objectives

 This is a project-based unit in which students work in teams to innovate a solution to an industry driven challenge.
-The project will have a substantial emphasis on innovation.
+The project will have a substantial emphasis on research and innovation.
 It will also prepare students for ICT research in non-academic contexts such as legal, government, commercial and software production environments.
 Teams of students will have a staff member as a ‘facilitator’ whilst working on this project.
 Student teams will be allowed to select a project from a range of industry oriented innovation projects aligned to their chosen specialisation or course discipline.

 Unit Learning Outcomes (ULO)

 On successful completion of this module the learner will be able to:

 1. Describe the practices used in real-world research including legal, commercial and ethical frameworks and apply an evidence based approach to technology innovation

 2. Describe the characteristic features of real-world research methods and debate their relative merits, and apply findings to conduct technology innovation.